cferdinandi/adventure/content/rules.md

 {{<callout title="Example">}}

 <p class="margin-bottom-small"><strong>The player is trying to convince a wealthy noble that they're a distant relative.</strong> The noble isn't very trusting.
-They roll a D20.</p>
+They roll a D6.</p>

-- On 18 or above, the noble believes them, offering them a room in their palace and a feast in their honor.
+- On 6, the noble believes them, offering them a room in their palace and a feast in their honor.
-- On a 9 to 16, the noble reluctantly believes them, but secretly sends someone to look into their background.
+- On a 3 to 5, the noble reluctantly believes them, but secretly sends someone to look into their background.
-- On an 8 or less, the noble becomes angry, and has them arrested.
+- On an 2 or less, the noble becomes angry, and has them arrested.
 {{</callout>}}

 ### Best Roll & Worst Roll